Northwestern High School (Hyattsville, Maryland): Campus

 The four main academic sections of the building house specialized programs as part of Northwestern's initiative to provide smaller learning environments in which students can specialize in specific areas of study, similar to a college.
 Across the main hallway from the sub-buildings are other facilities encompassing the H, J, & K-Wings (there is no "I-Wing"), which includes the main gymnasium, auxiliary gymnasium, main cafeteria/food court (H-Wing), NJROTC unit and Child Development wing (K-Wing), and library/media center.
 The H, J, and K-Wings are not separate buildings like Wings A-F.

 Another unique design feature of Northwestern is its three satellite cafeterias or commissaries, which supplement the main food court.
-There are commissaries in Wings A, B/G, and D/E/F. These were generally intended for seniors only, but students of all grade levels use the facilities.
+There are commissaries in Wings A, B/G, and D/E/F.

-Northwestern has three lecture halls with stadium seating which resemble classrooms typically found at large universities.
+There are three lecture halls with stadium seating which resemble classrooms typically found at large universities.
 These can seat 30-50 students.
 The auditorium, which constitutes the entire portion of the building referred to as the D-Wing, has a maximum capacity of 1,100.

 Northwestern also has two high-capacity elevators restricted for personnel use only.

-Northwestern is a technologically advanced school and has over six computer labs in addition to the media center.
-It currently has over 1,100 computers, the most of any high school in Maryland.
-Each classroom at Northwestern has a bank of at least five computers with internet access.

-All of the lavatories at Northwestern feature automatic flush toilets, automatic on/off sinks, and automatic hand dryers.
-As an energy conservation effort, the lighting in the hallways has an auto-on/off feature, where sensors will automatically shut off the lights if movement is not detected within a certain period of time, and conversely will turn on the lights when movement is detected.

 Athletic facilities

-Northwestern was planned with an enhanced emphasis on athletics.
-The football and soccer stadium (previously known as the Prince George's County Memorial Stadium) can accommodate the entire student population and features a modern, air-conditioned press box.
+Northwestern's football and soccer stadium (previously known as the Prince George's County Memorial Stadium) can accommodate the entire student population, and has a modern, air-conditioned press box.

 There are also two softball/baseball fields (one at either side of the football field) and six tennis courts.
 The new baseball field was dedicated to longtime baseball coach, football coach, gym teacher, athletic director and alumnus Martin "Marty" Gallagher.
-This honor was organized by Coach Gallagher's former athletes from the 60s, 70s and 80s.
+This honor was organized by Coach Gallagher's former athletes from the '60s, '70s and '80s.

 The gymnasium is currently the second largest in Prince George's County; it is able to seat over half the school's population.
 When the bleachers are retracted, the gymnasium can provide three full-sized basketball courts for practice and play.

-It was rumored that the new school was to feature, among other things, an indoor swimming pool, but this did not come to fruition.